xpmethod-workshops/dhsi-coding-fundamentals/book-chapter/main.md

 text editors meet our criteria.
 Among them are *Atom*, *Emacs*, *Leafpad*, *Notepad++*, and *Vim*.

-Where conversing directly with *Bash* or *Python* interpreters allows for an "interactive," back-and-forth style of programming, the text editor gives a measure of permanence to the conversation.
+Where conversing directly with *Shell* or *Python* interpreters allows for an "interactive," back-and-forth style of programming, the text editor gives a measure of permanence to the conversation.
 When working with data sets we often begin with exploratory data analysis at the command line, aimed at familiarizing ourselves with the data and at forming intuitions about its explanatory potential.
 Once those intuitions are formed, we can move to writing and debugging code in the text editor that will test those intuitions against the dataset as a whole.
 The Python interpreter remains open in the background to test individual lines of code before they make it into our program, but the text editor makes these projects portable, durable, and scalable.

 About halfway through the session, the students are ready to formulate a project of their own.
 Rather than using prepackaged exercises, we encourage our